decentraland/sdk7-utils/README.md

 ### Perpetual rotation

 To rotate an entity continuously, use `utils.perpetualMotions.startRotation`.
-The entity will keep rotating forever until it's explicitly stopped.
-This function has one required argument:

-- `rotationVelocity`: A quaternion describing the desired rotation to perform each second second.
+The entity will keep rotating forever until it's explicitly stopped. `rotationVelocity` argument is a quaternion describing the desired rotation to perform each second second.
 For example `Quaternion.fromEulerDegrees(0, 45, 0)` rotates the entity on the Y axis at a speed of 45 degrees per second, meaning that it makes a full turn every 8 seconds.

 Rotation can be stopped by calling `utils.perpetualMotions.stopRotation`.